Seagather/Marshal-Pundit-Reviews/README.md

 ## UX Design

 The color scheme used in this project is a deviation from the basic "Achromatic" use of a white background with black text in web design yet the motifs were simply structured to be aesthetic and user friendly.
-All sections are arranged in a logical order to provide intuitive user experience.
+All sections are arranged in a logical order.
+To provide intuitive user experience, the interfaces were styled using the Materialize framework as a frontend.

 The following colors were used: blanchedalmond (`#ffebcd`), range of blue-grey (`#263238`, `#37474f`, `#78909c`), grey lighten-5 (`#fafafa`), amber accent-4 (`#ffab00`), green accent-4 (`#00c853`), red lighten-1 (`#ef5350`), moderate red (`#D05F59`), white (`#ffffff`), black (`#000000`) and very dark (`#121315`).